aatirs7/content-ops-starter/content/pages/pricing.md

         self:
           textAlign: center
       type: TitleBlock
-    subtitle: This is the subtitle for the pricing section
+    subtitle: Choose the right plan for your goals
     plans:
       - title: Starter
         price: "$49 / month"
+        priceStyled: '<span class="text-base font-semibold">$49 / month</span>'
         details: "For beginners looking to gain experience."
         description: >-
           Gain real experience that hiring managers care about.
 Designed for beginners, this plan gives you project access, core mentorship, and everything you need to start building a cybersecurity resume that stands out.
         features:
           - Hands-on project access
-          - Basic mentorship (group Q&A weekly)
+          - Direct Q&A with your mentor
           - Resume & LinkedIn review
           - Access to one core skill track (e.g., Cloud Security)
         image: